Fan-Luo/All-You-Need-to-Understand-Large-Language-Models/Train a Large Language Model.md

 Large Language Models (LLMs) are deep learning models trained on vast amounts of text data to understand and generate human language.
 They are built on architectures like Transformers, which have proven effective in capturing the complexities of language, including syntax, semantics, and context.
 These models are characterized by their large number of parameters, often running into billions, which allow them to learn rich representations of language.

 ## Model Pre-training
+By pre-training with a very large, unlabeled set of textual data, such as Wikipedia.
+LM models develops a statistical understanding of the language it has been trained on.
+They benefit from the vast quantities of textual data, without the cost of labeling using self-supervised learning.

 ###  Typical Pre-training Architectures